 Oven Frying, Meet Pork Schnitzel

 Pork schnitzel is one of my favorite foods to oven fry.
 Pounding pork cutlets really thin makes them cook in no time and gives them the perfect juicy meat to crispy crust ratio.
 Have them, as pictured, as a traditional dinner: meat plus two sides.
 Or get creative and pile onto a sandwich with your favorite toppings!
-Either way you can’t go wrong no matter how you serve it.
+Baked pork schnitzel is versatile and you can’t go wrong no matter how you serve it.

 - 4 boneless pork loin chops about 4 oz each